roberthart56/projects/2023_art/resonator/stepper/readme.md

 4/17/23  Looked at data from 4/12.
 Phase is not consistent.
 Perhaps need to wait more than five minutes for transients to die.
 Also possible that motor needs more current to avoid missed steps.
 I changed max current to 0.58 A by adjusting VREF to 0.58V.
 Run again and see if battery lasts.

 <img src=img/data10_5120.png width=50%>

+Looks like results are similar for higher motor current.
+Can go back down to lower current.